sayfaldeen/cpg_annotator/README.md

 pip install -r requirements.txt
 ```

+Alternatively, you can run a `pip install .` in this directory with the setup.py and install into env

 ## Usage

 The script can be used from the command line or imported as a Python module.